January 29, 2026 10 min read

 Before checking blacklists, gather the information you need to query:

 If you use an email service provider, check their documentation or support team for your assigned sending IPs.
 Many providers offer dedicated IP addresses for high-volume senders.
+For shared IP senders, ask your ESP which IP pools your mail routes through.

-Step 2: Use a Multi-Blacklist Lookup Tool
+Step 2: Run a Multi-Blacklist Scan

 Step 3: Interpret the Results